 When the warm weather strikes, trade in your hot noodles for these refreshing cold noodle recipes.

-From salads to soups, all these noodle dishes are incredibly refreshing.
-They’re also addicting!
+From salads to soups, these noodle dishes are incredibly refreshing.
+They’re also impossibly addictive!

-You know that feeling you get when it’s hot and you’re hungry, but nothing sounds appetizing?
-Cold noodles fix that situation.
+You know that feeling you get when it’s hot, and you’re hungry, but nothing sounds appetizing?

 When you just want a big bowl of noodles smothered in Asian sauce, this bowl will be waiting.